ZenGo-X/white-city/README.md

 API to integrate distributed network for secure computation protocols.

 ### Background
-MPC communication models require use of concepts such as Termination, Rounds, Broadcast channel, p2p channel and so on.
-The need for this API came to us at KZen since we work with multiple MPC algorithms and we couldn't find a robust and easy to plug into distributed network layer that answer the specific needs of MPC protocols.
-We aimed to create a unified API that enjoys best practices and tools of distributed network technologies such as consensus, fault tolerance and more.
-We believe this framework can be of use to other MPC implementers and therefore we are building it in modular way to answer all types of MPC use cases.
+Secure Multiparty Computation (MPC) has transitioned from a thoretical field to applied technology with real life use cases.
+In MPC a set of n parties are running a distributed computation over private inputs.
+To do so, MPC protocols designers make assumptions on the required network and communication channels.
+A complete p2p network setup might turn out to be costly, effectively eliminating the practicallity of running MPC at scale.

+Instead, we suggest using untrusted coordinator, connected in a star topology to all clients.
+This gets us immidiate improvment on communication complexity of simple p2p, and potentially benefits robustness, accountabillity and fault tolarance.

 ### Project Status:
 The current stage is focused on the idea of replicated state machine.
-The repo contain three proofs of concepts for centralized state machine where an untrusted coordinator (or coordinators) is maintaining a state of the protocol and parties are clients, reading and writing to the state.
-This gives a few benefits over message passing system: Clients can have down time and the protocol can run more offline.
+The repo contains three proofs of concepts.
 The latest implementation uses Tendermint to replicate the state machine across a set of known servers.
 Clients broadcast transactions to the servers to change the state, and read messages from the public bulletin board.
+Older PoCs are using a single untrusted coordinator.

 - **[Tendermint](https://github.com/KZen-networks/white-city/tree/master/RelayProofsOfConcept/EddsaTendermintServer):** Broadcast channel using Tendermint as an immutable bulletin board.
 - **[TokioServer](https://github.com/KZen-networks/white-city/tree/master/RelayProofsOfConcept/EddsaTokioServer):** a socket level implementation using Tokio Crate.
 - **[RocketServer](https://github.com/KZen-networks/white-city/tree/master/RelayProofsOfConcept/EddsaRocketServer):** a Http server implementation using Rocket crate.
 Proofs of concept are currently running [multi party EdDSA](https://github.com/KZen-networks/multi-party-eddsa) library.
+In general, all messages in the MPC protocol should be broadcast messages (p2p messages are broadcasted encrypted).

 As a side project there is also an effort to formally verify the centralized state machine model in [Coq/TLA+](https://github.com/KZen-networks/white-city/tree/master/RelayProofsOfConcept/Formal-spec)